 Making displayable by a computer.
 This is concerned with the algorithmic and computational process of extracting information and rendering a visual representation of the information.
-In this semantic context, a visual supercomputing infrastructure should address issues such as allocating and scheduling computational resources for visualization tasks, managing data distribution, and providing mechanisms for inter-process, and inter-task communications within an infrastructure.
+In this semantic context, a visual supercomputing infrastructure should address issues such as allo-

-- Making visible to one's eyes.
+- cating and scheduling computational resources for visualization tasks, managing data distribution, and providing mechanisms for inter-process, and inter-task communications within an infrastructure. - Making visible to one's eyes.
 This is concerned with the process of specifying meaningful information, designing appropriate visual representations, and conveying visual representations to viewers.
 In this semantic context, a visual supercomputing infrastructure should address issues related to the interaction between users and their visualization tasks, which can be conducted in a variety of forms, including interactive virtual environments, Internet-based collaborative environments, mobile visualization environments, and so on. - Making visible to one's mind.
 This is concerned with users' thought process and cognitive experience of interpreting received information (not necessarily in a visual form) in one's mind and converting the information to knowledge in pictorial representations.
 In this semantic context, it is neither desirable nor perhaps feasible for a visual supercomputing infrastructure to manage the thought process of a user.
-However, there may be a need for introducing gradually new capabilities to support the process of making visible to one's mind.